S-5 rocket

 The S-5 (first designated ARS-57) is a rocket weapon developed by the Soviet Air Force and used by military aircraft against ground area targets.
-It is in service with the Russian Air Force and various export customers.
-It is based on a German design from World War 2.
+It is in service with the Russian Aerospace Forces and various export customers.
+It is based on the R4M, a German design from World War 2.

 It is produced in a variety of sub-types with different warheads, including HEAT anti-armour (S-5K), high-explosive fragmentation (S-5M/MO), smoke, and incendiary rounds.
 Each rocket is about 1.4 m long and weighs about 5 kg, depending on warhead and fuze.
 Range is 3 to 4 km.

 Development

 In 1946 the Soviet Nudelman Precision Engineering Design Bureau (then designated OKB-16) undertook technical research of unguided air to air missiles in aircraft armament.
 As part of the bureaus research, captured examples of the German 55mm R4M "Orkan" (Engl: Hurricane) unguided air to air missile were closely studied.
 After 5 years, the Soviet ministry of defense finally provided official status and funding of the project in 1951, originally as part of the air-to-air AS-5 weapon system for the MiG-19.
 The rockets were tested in a series of configurations on MiG-15bis and MiG-17 jets, with the final tests complete on a MiG-17PF in January 1955.
 The tests revealed that the rockets did not perform as expected against aerial targets.
 The rocket ARS-57 was accepted into service in April 1955, with a military designation S-5.

 Apart from the Soviet Union and then Russia, S-5 rockets were produced among others in Poland.
 As of 2013, the only producers remained Belarus and Bulgaria.